Akhilmadineni/WebScraper/README.md

 ### Instructions

-Download .ipynb file and upload it to Google Collab and run it.
+Download .ipynb file and upload it to Google Collab and run it or run it using Jupyter Notebook.
 Google Collab Tutorial(Link: https://towardsdatascience.com/getting-started-with-google-colab-f2fff97f594c )

 #### Prerequisites

 In this project, we are using Jupyter Notebook with python3 but any .ipynb editors(like google Collab) with python 3 works.

 ### Solution